tannouri22/CS361_Repo/README.md

             return obj.tolist()

-        return JSONEncoder.default(self, obj)`
+        return JSONEncoder.default(self, obj)

 Due to the microservice accepting images through its socket, we will need to take vital steps in ensuring that we are able to convert the image to an array (numpyarray).
 Only then can this array be converted to JSON, which is small enough to send through the connection.
 We include a `NumpyArrayEncoder` that is able to convert a numpy array to a standard array, as an intermediary step.
+All verification messages must be bytes and are written with a `b` in front to convert them to this format.

 **How to REQUEST data** &nbsp;